stephenramm/clearvision/Revised Proposal.md

 Node replication is controlled in the node configuration dialog.
 Replicated nodes are shown in a different shape / style to other nodes.

 ## Libraries
-wx widgets:: Available for C, C++, Python.
-Suggested library for the GUI. pygraphviz:: Dot language read,write, manipulation for Python cgraph, graph:: Graphviz libraries for C libxml2:: XML read, write, manipulation, available for C and for Python as lxml.
+wx widgets: Available for C, C++, Python.
+Suggested library for the GUI.

+pygraphviz: Dot language read,write, manipulation for Python

+cgraph, graph: Graphviz libraries for C

+libxml2: XML read, write, manipulation, available for C and for Python as lxml.

 ## Design
 Program imports XML and builds a graph using graphviz library, annotating with vx attributes to refer back to the xml.
 Tables are used to describe the standard OpenVX kernels along with parameter names and any restrictions (e.g. input types, how they must match output types etc.) and any proprietary extensions.
 If the OpenVX library is not available then certain operations (load library, load NN, load blob, verification, execution, export to blob) are not available.
 Custom kernels may still be inserted if full name and parameters (number, direction, type) are given.